 |Thomas Bussone, II – Housing Authority Representative||July 31, 2021|

-If you have any questions or comments regarding the above applications please direct them to Denise Deschamps, Economic Development Planner and staff for the CPC ON OR BEFORE FEBRUARY 20,2020.
+If you have any questions regarding the above projects please direct them to Denise Deschamps, Economic Development Planner and staff for the CPC.
 She may be reached at 978-605-2356 or via email at email@example.com

 CPA Projects Approved To Date – Click here for list.